Jarl-Bjoern/Yggdrasil/README.md

   - `Malware Development`
 - New Features:
   - `npm` was added as a new download category
+  - `smb` was added to the hardening options
 - New Improvements:
   - Automation script:
     - Automation script to install sliver was added